brunocassani/HelpHub/README.md

 ## HelpHub

 A project created for the 2024 HackTheHeights competition.
-A responsive website that gives basic information for people in need for information on food/shelter/health basics and where to find more help.
+This contains a responsive website that provides information for people in need for food/shelter/health in the BC area, pointing them to the best nearby resources to find hands-on help.

 ## License